-Try different kinds to vary the flavor a bit if you make this often, or experiment and find what you and your family like best.
+Try different kinds to vary the flavor a bit if you make this often.
+Experiment and find what you and your family like best.
 As long as you’re working with a tomato-based sauce, you can’t go wrong.
-Tomato pasta can be use to thick any sauce you find too thin.
+Tomato paste can be used to thicken any sauce you find too thin.

 However, you can cook the pasta right in the sauce if you add water.
 You’ll end up with a thinner sauce since you’ll need to add 1 and 1/2 cups of water in addition to the tomato sauce.
 Most of the water will get absorbed by the pasta but if you find your sauce is too watery, then you can add tomato paste to thicken it.
 If you find it too watery tasting, then try adding some beef bullion powder or Worcestershire sauce until it tastes just right.
 You may need additional salt as well.

-So, up to you how you want to tackle this.
+So, up to you how you want to tackle cooking this.
 Some will argue that traditional goulash is all cooked in one pot and that is what makes it different than spaghetti.
 To me, the flavor is what sets it apart.
-Specifically the bell peppers and onions are what give this dish it’s unique taste, apart from spaghetti.
+Specifically the bell peppers and onions are what give this dish its unique taste, apart from spaghetti.
 I say, there is no right or wrong here.
 Go with what works for you!

 If you’re planning to cook everything in one pot, I’d recommend using a dutch oven.
 Cook the ground beef, peppers, onions and garlic first, then add the sauce, water and macaroni noodles.
 Simmer for about 20 minutes or until pasta is fully cooked.

-Love an easy dinner?
+Love an easy, yummy dinner?

 Browse all my dinner recipes and Pin your favorites!

-This easy recipe for Old Fashioned Ground Beef Goulash was featured on Menu Plan Monday!
+Old Fashioned Ground Beef Goulash

 - 1 cup bell peppers, any color or mix of colors, seeded and diced